DrDionis/ProgrammingAssignment4/README.md

 • CodeBook.md a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
 • run_analysis.R performs preparation of the data according to the assignment requirements:

 o Merges the training and the test sets to create one data set.
 o Extracts only the measurements on the mean and standard deviation for each measure ment.
 o Uses descriptive activity names to name the activities in the data set
 o Appropriately labels the data set with descriptive variable names. o From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each s ubject.

-• final_data.txt is the exported final data after going through all the sequences describ ed above.
+• final_data.txt is the exported final data after going through all the sequences described above.